 The ancient fort was said to have been originally built by the great emperor Ashoka but was repaired by the Mughal Emperor Akbar in 1583.
 The Allahabad Fort is located near the triveni sangam confluence and is the largest fort built by Akbar.
 The fort comprises of high watchtowers that guard the 3 galleries in the fort complex.
 The important monuments and buildings inside are the Zanana palace for the women, the Saraswati Koop which is considered as the source of the Saraswati River and a 3rd century BC Ashoka Pillar.
 It also houses the Immortal tree or Akshayavat which can be viewed from the outside from the southern wall.

-Hanuman Mandir, Allahabad is a unique temple situated near the Allahabad Fort.
-Hanuman Temple, Allahabad in Uttar Pradesh in India is famous for being the only temple where Lord Hanuman is seen in a recline posture.
-The Hanuman Temple is a very Holy Place in Allahabad in Uttar Pradesh in India.
+Hanuman Mandir is a unique temple situated near the Allahabad Fort.
+Hanuman Temple, Prayagraj in Uttar Pradesh in India is famous for being the only temple where Lord Hanuman is seen in a recline posture.
+The Hanuman Temple is a very Holy Place in Prayagraj in Uttar Pradesh in India.

-An interesting fact about this Hanuman Temple in Allahabad is that the temple gets submerged when the water level of the Ganges rises up.
-The mythical story regarding the Hanuman Temple in Allahabad says that the water of the river Ganges rises to touch the feet of the Lord Hanuman’s idol.
-Hanuman Temple has emerged as a major tourist attraction in Allahabad also because of the fact that people from all religion and all walks of life can visit this temple at any time of the year.
+An interesting fact about this Hanuman Temple in Prayagraj is that the temple gets submerged when the water level of the Ganges rises up.
+The mythical story regarding the Hanuman Temple in Prayagraj says that the water of the river Ganges rises to touch the feet of the Lord Hanuman’s idol.
+Hanuman Temple has emerged as a major tourist attraction in Prayagraj or Allahabad also because of the fact that people from all religion and all walks of life can visit this temple at any time of the year.

 Anand Bhavan was constructed in the 1930’s by the Indian leader Motilal Nehru as the Nehru Family residence.
 The building was constructed as the former residence of the Nehru Family known as the Swaraj Bhavan was donated to the Indian National Congress.
 The building was donated to the Indian Government by Indira Gandhi in 1970 and is today a house museum that depicts the life and times of the Nehru family.
 It also houses the Jawahar Planetarium which was built in 1979 and is a must visit